SAP-samples/ecmascript-monorepo-template/README.md

 - Last but not least, please consider how your changes would affect **both** the:
   - Root level dev flows (e.g needed adjustment for linting/formatting).
   - Root level [usage/consumption instructions](./README.md#how-to-use-this-repository).

-## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.